cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 *Costs and opportunity costs: School building and Conditional Cash transfers*

 - Benhassine, Najy, Florencia Devoto, Esther Duflo, Pascaline Dupas, and Victor Pouliquen (2015).
 "Turning a shove into a nudge?
-A "labeled cash transfer" for education." *American Economic Journal: Economic Policy* 7, no. 3: 86-125.
+A 'labeled cash transfer' for education." *American Economic Journal: Economic Policy* 7, no. 3: 86-125.
 - Baird, Sarah, Craig McIntosh, and Berk Özler (2011).
 "Cash or Condition?
 Evidence from a Cash Transfer Experiment."
 Oxford University Press, vol. 126(4), pages 1709-1753.

 *Intra-family information gap and behavioral issues*